snow-blade/vlite/Readme.md

 On rheel distros: `sudo dnf install libssl-devel`

-On windows,mac and arch-based distros: You can skip these steps.
+On windows,mac and arch-based distros: You can skip this steps.

 Then modify conf.json for the lite path, by replacing the field of lite_path with your lite path